 French Bulldogs are excellent companions for millions of households around the world.
-It’s why they’ve become one of the most popular dogs in America.
-But while they may be active and energetic dogs, you may be wondering if they’re capable swimmers.
+In fact, it’s why they’ve become the most popular dog in America (2022).
+But while they may be active dogs, you may be wondering if they’re capable swimmers.

 French Bulldogs cannot swim well.
-Thanks to their brachycephaly skull, a Frenchie’s facial structure will have a short nasal passage and flat skull.
-This makes it difficult for French Bulldogs to tilt their heads upward in water, thus making it difficult to breath while swimming.
-And considering their dense bodies and short legs, Frenchies may struggle with swimming for long periods of time.
+Thanks to their brachycephaly skull, a Frenchie’s facial structure will have a short nasal passage and a flat skull.
+This makes it difficult for Frenchies to tilt their heads upward in water, thus making it harder to breathe while swimming.
+And considering their dense yet muscular bodies and short legs, Frenchies may struggle with swimming for long periods of time.

 RECOMMENDED: Are French Bulldogs Smart?